OpenLiberty/ci.gradle/docs/clean.md

 * Server log files
 * Server workarea files

 Note that the `cleanDirs` task is different from the `clean` task from the Java plugin. `cleanDirs` cleans the server directories whereas `clean` removes the `build` directory.
 If a server is running during a `clean`, some files may remain and require a second `clean`.
-Adding a ```clean dependsOn 'libertyStop'``` to your `build.gradle` file can help prevent this. `cleanDirs` from the Liberty plugin already does this.
+Adding a ```clean dependsOn 'libertyStop'``` to your `build.gradle` file can help prevent this.
+The Liberty `cleanDirs` task automatically depends on the `libertyStop` task.

 ### Properties